How we decided on the best smoke detectors for deaf people?

 We need to find more creative ways to alert them.
 The bleeping noise from the device will not help.

 For example, the use of flashing strobe lights and vibrating pads are some options.
-Conventional smoke alarms would probably still work for mild to average hard of hearing people.
-It is difficult to apply these smoke alarms for completely deaf people.
+Conventional mains wired smoke alarms would probably still work for mild to average hard of hearing people.
+It is difficult to apply these variants for completely deaf people.

 You can’t ignore this issue if a member of your family is hard of hearing.
 We dive deep into several options for you if you fall into this category.
 Various campaign groups have tried to bring this to public attention over the last decade.